submtd/laravel-tracking-cookie/README.md

-# laravel-tracking-pixel
+# laravel-tracking-cookie
-Drop a cookie with affiliate info and then redirect
+Drop a cookie with query parameters